conference-websites/icc-2018-icn-sra/index.md

 layout: default
 og_tags:
   - property: og:description
-    content: "The organizing committee is delighted to invite you to the third IEEE GLOBECOM 2017 Workshop on Information-Centric Networking Solutions for Real World Applications (ICN-SRA)"
+    content: "The organizing committee is delighted to invite you to the third IEEE ICC 2018 Workshop on Information-Centric Networking Solutions for Real World Applications (ICN-SRA)"
 ---

-# Welcome to the IEEE GLOBECOM 2017 ICN-SRA Workshop
+# Welcome to the IEEE ICC 2018 ICN-SRA Workshop
 {: class="ui-bar ui-bar-a ui-corner-all" }

 {{ page.og_tags[0]['content'] }}